ccrownhill/riscv_cpu/test/README.md

 https://youtu.be/eAhKKpVeQog?si=jxR7XT2m2lLqG2_a

-To make sure the random delay is  correct, We used a timer to record the time taken from 8 lights on to 8 lights off as illustrated in the table below:
+We used a timer to record the time taken from 8 lights on to 8 lights off as illustrated in the table below:

 Attempt | #1 | #2 | #3 | #4 |
 --- | --- | --- | --- |--- |